ekansa/open-context-py/opencontext_py/apps/searcher/new_solrsearcher/README.md

 (descriptive properties); projects; spatial contexts; and other metadata.
 - Open Context uses "slugs" to identify entities in the database ("LinkedEntities", and "Manifest" items) for both solr fields and the values in these solr fields.
-- The dynamic Solr fields come in two main varieties, with two different purposes.
-The dynamic solr fields that have an "_fq" at the end are meant for filter queries (the "fq" arguments in a Solr query).
-The dynamic solr fields that do not have an "_fq" are typically used to get facet counts.
-The dynamic solr fields that end with "_fq" take slugs as values.
-That means they are used for filter queres of entities in the database.
-The dynamic solr fields that don't have "_fq" are often used for getting facet counts.
+- The dynamic Solr fields come in varieties for different data-types, differentiated by their suffixes.
+The "id" data-type is used for entities stored in the database.

+## Dynamic "id" fields and filter queries:
+Dynamic fields for the "id" data-type are used to search / query / filter non-literal entities stored in the database.
+These entities are identified by their "slugs".
+However, the values in solr "id" dynamic fields are not simple slugs.
+Instead they are strings specially formatted to make querying and faceting easier and less reliant on database lookups.